A Guide for Parents

 After getting the pertussis vaccine, it is possible your teen will experience:

-- Swelling where the shot was given
+- Redness or swelling where the shot was given

 - Soreness in the arm where the shot was injected